10 Most Dangerous Airport Around The World

 In 2007, aTAM Airlines Airbus A320 skidded on a slippery spot, crossed onto a roadway and crashed into a warehouse in a tragic accident that claimed the lives of all 186 passengers and crew on board.

 1. Lukla Airport, Nepal

-Lukla Airport is not what we think for a normal airport.
-There is no light and little electricity power with a very short length of the runway.
-Part of what makes landing plane on this airport so difficult to land in is how it is nestled in between mountains.
+Lukla Airport is not what we think for a regular airport.
+There is no light and little electrical power with a short length of the runway.
+Part of what makes the landing planes on this airport so tricky to land in is how it is nestled in between mountains.

-The Lukla Airport in Nepal serves as the main airport for those visiting Mt.
+The Lukla Airport in Nepal serves as the primary airport for those visiting Mt.
 Everest and carry the need for the Mountaineers.
-The only trained professional pilot and special aircraft are allowed to land on this runway.
+The only trained professional pilot and particular aircraft are allowed to land on this runway.